Travel Tips, Packing Recommendations, Rules of the Road

 A glass of water in a restaurant costs about $2.30 – and this is water, remember.
 There are no free refills in Europe.
 This comes as quite a surprise to coffee or soda drinkers who expect multiple free refills.
 James will never forget how surprised his own dad was when he discovered this back on his first trip to Germany in 1990.

 Speaking of water – in Germany for example if you ask for “water” you are going to be served sparkling water, or mineral water.
 This is the basic “water” in Germany.
 You have to specify “still” when ordering.
-Mineral water gives many people who aren’t used to it mild diarrhea.
+Mineral water gives many people who aren’t used to it mild diarhea.

 In Ireland and the UK free tap water is brought to the table automatically, you usually don’t even have to ask for it.
 In Italy, they will never bring you tap water because they consider it to be unhealthy.
 They will bring bottled still or mineral water and it’s cheap.